Concurrency & The Agentic Process Model

 syntax

 Spawns a new concurrent agent process.
 Returns its PID immediately.
-The spawned process runs concurrently on the Tokio scheduler.
+The spawned process runs concurrently on the VM scheduler.

 basic_spawn.tn

-// Spawn a child agent that waits for a task
+// Spawn a child agent that processes a task

 let result = infer Insight {